Children, young adults and families directorate

 Whether you are considering a career change or already work with children, young people and families, we are bound to have the right course for you.

-Our research is organised around three main themes reflecting our longstanding interest in psychological and developmental approaches to mental...
+Our research is organised around four main themes that reflect our longstanding interest in psychological and developmental approaches to mental...